 The top of the cake will crack a small bit.

-Angel Food Cake is best cut with a serrated knife.
+Angel food cake is best cut with a serrated knife.
+There are also special angel food cake cutters.

 Some refer to the store-bought ones as “sweetened styrofoam.”

-Some say after you put the batter in the pan, drop the pan (right side up, obviously), on the floor a few times to encourage large air bubbles (that might deform the cake when it starts baking) to come out of the batter .
+Some say after you put the batter in the pan, drop the pan (right side up, obviously), on the floor a few times to encourage large air bubbles to come out of the batter (that might otherwise deform the cake when it starts baking).

 All recipes emphasize heating the oven in advance, and getting the cake into the oven as soon as the batter is ready.
 The idea is that the egg white component will quickly lose the air that you have beaten into it.
 However, most home cooks have found that up to a 10 or 15 minute delay doesn’t seem to make much noticeable difference.
 That being said, you won’t want to delay unless there’s a good reason to.